 Forms of Legal Ownership in Thailand

 The most important issue for potential property buyers is to understand the different forms of legal ownership in Thailand.
 Only with such knowledge (together with an understanding of land titles and ownership structures) can a buyer properly understand what is being offered to him or her.

 The starting point of this understanding is the necessity to look beyond physical property descriptions - such as villas, condos, townhomes - and to start understanding legal ownership in Thailand in terms of legal rights.
-Legal ownership rights are the most fundamental issue to get to grips with if you want to safely buy a property and safely secure ownership in Thailand.
+Legal ownership rights are the most fundamental issue to get to grips with if you want to safely buy a property and safely secure legal ownership in Thailand.

 It is the interplay between the type of legal ownership and the various possible holding structures that on the surface make Thai property law appear complex.
 However, being familiar with the different forms of legal ownership and what foreigners can and cannot own provides the foundation for understanding everything that follows.

 Condominium Freehold Title

 Registered condominiums hold a special legal type of freehold that foreigners can directly and legally own in Thailand referred to as condominium foreign freehold ownership.
 Registered condominiums are governed by legislation contained in the Thai Condominium Act which clarifies the law for property developers and provides a degree of “consumer protection” for foreign buyers.
 This means that developers must follow certain procedures and comply with certain regulations in order to obtain a registered condominium title.
 This is one of the easiest ways for foreigners to acquire property in Thailand, and it is the clearest, straightforward, and unambiguous form of ownership in Thailand.